ccqq233/Implement-AES-256-CBC-in-C/README.md

 #### The security of AES-256 algorithm
-1. After nearly 20 years of public analysis and attack attempts by top cryptographers around the world, the AES algorithm has yet to discover any effective mathematical vulnerabilities that can significantly outperform brute force cracking.
-Its design is based on a solid mathematical foundation (operations on finite fields).
+1. After nearly 20 years of public analysis and attack attempts by top cryptographers around the world, the AES algorithm has yet to discover any effective mathematical vulnerabilities that can significantly outperform brute force cracking[1].
+Its design is based on a solid mathematical foundation (operations on finite fields)[2].

 2. The key space of this algorithm is quite large, with a 256 bit key meaning there are approximately 1.1579 x 10 ^ 77 possible keys.
-Even with the most powerful supercomputers currently available for brute force cracking, the time required far exceeds the age of the universe.
+Even with the most powerful supercomputers currently available for brute force cracking, the time required far exceeds the age of the universe[1].

 3. AES has strong resistance to various known cryptanalysis attacks, such as differential cryptanalysis, linear cryptanalysis, integral attacks, etc., especially when the number of rounds is sufficient (AES-256 has 14 rounds).
-The complexity of these attacks is still much higher than brute force cracking.
+The complexity of these attacks is still much higher than brute force cracking[3].

 #### CBC mode XORing the previous ciphertext block with the current plaintext block before encrypting, which brings key benefits: